Coral Reefs of the World

 Just For Kids

-The Pacific Ocean is a vast region, incorporating the eastern shores of Australia and stretching towards the coastline of the Americas.
+The Pacific Ocean is a vast region and includes four distinct sub regions: Australia, Melanesia, Micronesia and Polynesia, incorporating the eastern shores of Australia and stretching towards the coastline of the Americas.
 There are more coral reefs here than in any other part of the world: over forty percent of the global total, including the most extensive areas of barrier reefs and coral atolls.
 It was by looking at this region that Darwin developed many of his ideas on the development of reefs.

 Tropical storms or cyclones are a regular disturbance in areas away from the equator, and become more numerous in the western parts of the Pacific.
 The general westward flow of the surface waters, which are heated as they flow, sets up a number of gradients, including an important pressure gradient.
 Occasionally this system undergoes reversal in a process known as El Nino Southern Oscillation (an "El Nino event").
 Such processes are typified by warm water upwellings across the region and even around the globe.
 The impacts of such events on coral reefs can be considerable, as witnessed by the mass bleaching events of recent years.